-Born and raised in Austin, TX — I began loving fitness at a young age.
+Hello!
+I am Sydney Torabi.
+I was born and raised in Austin, TX — and began loving fitness at a young age.
 It pretty much began when I started swimming for the neighborhood summer league swim team and was getting beat by the other kids.
 I asked my mom for advice on how to get better at the sport and ultimately leave my rivals in the dust, and she suggested year-around swimming.
-Fast forward about 10 years and I found myself on the women’s swim team at The University of Texas at Austin, where I swam my Freshman year and studied Nutrition in Business.
+Fast forward about 10 years and I found myself on the women’s swim team at The University of Texas at Austin, where I swam my Freshman year and graduated with a Nutrition in Business Degree.
+While in college, I started a fitness blog spinsyddy, and am now a certified personal trainer and nutritionist.

 Spinsyddy is a blog to guide, challenge, and inspire people to want to live a healthy lifesyle.
 Working out and eating healthy isn’t something that should ever feel like a burden.
 It’s a lifestyle choice that leads you to your best self <3